Openscapes Mindset

 Open as a way to work

 Open science is a daily benefit: it is a way to be efficient & streamlined.
 It is not just an added ask to share data at publication.
 It’s not only about sharing data.
 It’s about how you work, who you include, and the tools that you use.
-It starts with reuse: when you leverage existing resources, spend less time reinventing.
+It starts with reuse: when you leverage existing resources, you learn far more than you came for about good practices and approaches, and spend less time reinventing.
 It starts off with yourself: be open with yourself and your team first.

 Open means easier onboarding – personal and collective.
 A focus on inclusive documentation and operations means that it is easier to return to a project, whether it’s picking up where you left off last month or when you’re handing it off to another person.
 It’s like an external memory (personal and collective).